WELCOME TO OUR

 Benefits of Using Our H-Index Calculator

-Accuracy: Calculates your exact H-index based on your data.
+Accuracy: Calculates your exact H-index based on your citation data — no rounding, no guesswork.

-Instant Results: Get your H-index immediately with no delays.
+Instant Results: Your H-index appears in seconds with no loading times.

 How to Use Our H-Index Calculator

-Fetch External Data: Optionally provide an Author ID or DOI to pull citations from OpenAlex.
+Fetch External Data (optional): Enter an OpenAlex Author ID or DOI to automatically pull citation counts from their database.

-Calculate: Click the calculate button to instantly get your H-index.
+Calculate: Click the Calculate button to get your H-index instantly.

 FAQs